Plastiche/seattle-python-401d10/class-01-intro-to-python/README.md

 - Students will be able to set up virtual environments for isolating their packages from their system Python
 - Students will learn how to write Python files and run them from the command line
 - Students will learn how to write scripts that can take user input and return conditional responses
-- Students will understand the measurements of space and time complexity in algorithms using Big-O notation
-- Students will be introduced to a daily whiteboarding practice, and will use this process for the duration of the course

 ## Outline
 - Kick-off and Introductions